Applicant Specific Questions

 How long can I be out of medical school and still apply for your program?

-While most of our residents do not take time off between medical school and residency, we will evaluate applications of all individuals who have graduated within the past five years from a medical school accredited by the LCME or AOA.
+While most of our residents do not take time off between medical school and residency, we will evaluate applications on a case by case basis for qualified individuals who have graduated medical school two years prior to applying.
 International graduates must also meet at least one of the three ACGME additional qualifications.

 Do you offer observerships, externships or volunteer research work?

-Our observerships/externships/auditions have been suspended at our partner participating hospital site due to COVID-19.
-Our UAMS Northwest Regional Campus shadowing is only available to currently enrolled pre-med or high school students but is also suspended due to the capacity to optimally accommodate our own students.
+Our observerships/externships/auditions have been suspended at our partner participating hospital site.
 Our UAMS policy excludes graduate-status individuals from observerships, externships, and shadowing opportunities at our campuses.
 The UAMS Campus has very strict requirements and unfortunately too many potential legal issues for a person who is not a student registered under the jurisdiction of a medical school doing an approved rotation as part of their required coursework.
-Our Northwest Regional Campus has a new internal medicine residency program and all of our efforts are currently focused on making sure the educational opportunities for our inaugural class before adding additional components to the teaching program.
 We would suggest you find clinical opportunities within your community hospitals to enhance your residency application.

 Our research team is also unable to support requests for volunteer research experience due to scholarly activity requirements for our residents and medical students.